thosgood/this-weeks-finds/markdown/101-151/week110.md

 is given by a more complicated formula involving the spins j~1~,\...,j~5~.

-Well, that either made sense or it didn\'t\... and I don\'t think either of us want to stick around to find out which!
-What\'s the bottom line, you ask?
-First, we\'re seeing how an ordinary tetrahedron is the classical limit of a \"quantum tetrahedron\" whose faces have quantized areas and whose volume is also quantized.
-Second, we\'re seeing how to put together a bunch of these quantum tetrahedra to form a 3-dimensional manifold equipped with a \"quantum geometry\" - which can dually be seen as a spin network.
+Well, that either made sense or it didn't\... and I don't think either of us want to stick around to find out which!
+What's the bottom line, you ask?
+First, we're seeing how an ordinary tetrahedron is the classical limit of a "quantum tetrahedron" whose faces have quantized areas and whose volume is also quantized.
+Second, we're seeing how to put together a bunch of these quantum tetrahedra to form a 3-dimensional manifold equipped with a "quantum geometry" - which can dually be seen as a spin network.
 Third, all this stuff fits together in a truly elegant way, which suggests there is something good about it.
-The relationship between spin networks and tetrahedra connects the theory of spin networks with approaches to quantum gravity where one chops up space into tetrahedra - like the \"Regge calculus\" and \"dynamical triangulations\" approaches.
+The relationship between spin networks and tetrahedra connects the theory of spin networks with approaches to quantum gravity where one chops up space into tetrahedra - like the "Regge calculus" and "dynamical triangulations" approaches.

-Next week I\'ll say a bit about using spin networks to study quantum black holes.
-Later I\'ll talk about *dynamics* and spin foams.
+Next week I'll say a bit about using spin networks to study quantum black holes.
+Later I'll talk about *dynamics* and spin foams.

-Meanwhile, I\'ve been really lagging behind in describing new papers as they show up\... so here are a few interesting ones:
+Meanwhile, I've been really lagging behind in describing new papers as they show up\... so here are a few interesting ones:

-5\) C. Nash, Topology and physics - a historical essay, to appear in A History of Topology, edited by Ioan James, Elsevier-North Holland, preprint available as [hep-th/9709135](http://xxx.lanl.gov/abs/hep-th/9709135).
+5) C. Nash, Topology and physics - a historical essay, to appear in A History of Topology, edited by Ioan James, Elsevier-North Holland, preprint available as [hep-th/9709135](http://xxx.lanl.gov/abs/hep-th/9709135).

-6\) Luis Alvarez-Gaume and Frederic Zamora, Duality in quantum field theory (and string theory), available as [hep-th/9709180](http://xxx.lanl.gov/abs/hep-th/9709180).
+6) Luis Alvarez-Gaume and Frederic Zamora, Duality in quantum field theory (and string theory), available as [hep-th/9709180](http://xxx.lanl.gov/abs/hep-th/9709180).

 Quoting the abstract:

-\"These lectures give an introduction to duality in Quantum Field Theory.
+"These lectures give an introduction to duality in Quantum Field Theory.
 We discuss the phases of gauge theories and the implications of the electric-magnetic duality transformation to describe the mechanism of confinement.
 We review the exact results of N=1 supersymmetric QCD and the Seiberg-Witten solution of N=2 super Yang-Mills.
-Some of its extensions to String Theory are also briefly discussed.\"
+Some of its extensions to String Theory are also briefly discussed."

-7\) Richard E. Borcherds, What is a vertex algebra?, available as [q-alg/9709033](http://xxx.lanl.gov/abs/q-alg/9709033).
+7) Richard E. Borcherds, What is a vertex algebra?, available as [q-alg/9709033](http://xxx.lanl.gov/abs/q-alg/9709033).

-\"These are the notes of an informal talk in Bonn describing how to define an analogue of vertex algebras in higher dimensions.\"
+"These are the notes of an informal talk in Bonn describing how to define an analogue of vertex algebras in higher dimensions."

-8\) J. M. F. Labastida and Carlos Lozano, Lectures in topological quantum field theory, 62 pages in LaTeX with 5 figures in encapsulated Postscript, available as [hep-th/9709192](http://xxx.lanl.gov/abs/hep-th/9709192).
+8) J. M. F. Labastida and Carlos Lozano, Lectures in topological quantum field theory, 62 pages in LaTeX with 5 figures in encapsulated Postscript, available as [hep-th/9709192](http://xxx.lanl.gov/abs/hep-th/9709192).

-\"In these lectures we present a general introduction to topological quantum field theories.
+"In these lectures we present a general introduction to topological quantum field theories.
 These theories are discussed in the framework of the Mathai-Quillen formalism and in the context of twisted N=2 supersymmetric theories.
 We discuss in detail the recent developments in